American Spider Beetles

 Controlling spider beetles in homes starts with a thorough inspection.
 Insecticide will be most effective if it is applied into cracks and crevices or voids.
 For product selection and application, it is usually best to contact your pest control professional.

 Signs of an American Spider Beetle Infestation

-Boxes or packages with small 1 to 2 mm size holes, as well as round silk cocoons that are about 4 mm in size.
-Another sign would be the small adults.
+Infested boxes or packages will have small 1 to 2 mm size holes.
+Round silk cocoons that appear are about 4 mm in size.

 Since they can live by scavenging, American spider beetles can survive in places like empty warehouses.
 They are attracted to moist, damp areas and can become pests in mills, food processing facilities, and museums.
 The adult beetles are usually active at night or in dark places, so they are difficult to see.

 Spider beetles can infest bird and rodent nests.
 If the nest happens to be in the attic or crawl space of a home, the beetles can easily move into the living space.What Do They Eat?